3uchris/BankProject/README.md

 DB transaction and handle deadlock in Golang: Test-Driven Development(TDD) We write tests first to make our current code breaks, then we gradually improve the code until the tests pass.

+we detect deadlock, and we print out some logs to see which transaction is calling which query and in which order.